What do we offer?

 In addition to the outdoor play environment, the school also benefits from spacious grounds with a playground and field which are used regularly for learning.
 In fact, most of the children in the school have learnt to ride their bikes on the large flat school playground.
 The sloped field area offers great opportunities including old favourites such as sledging and rolling down the hill.

-The second larger room will be set up for learning through play with continuous access to the outdoor classroom.
-The carpets are going and new non slip, wood effect floors will be going down to ensure no learning is limited by the environment - there will be no cries of “don’t spill that on the floor”.
-Instead of a carpet area there will be various textures of rugs which can be moved to different areas of the room, depending on what is happening.
-An archway will lead to a world of imagination where anything is possible in the de-constructed role play area.
-The creative area will have open access to cutting, sticking, and painting.
+Inside, our environment is set up for learning through play with continuous access to the outdoor classroom.
+The carpets have gone and we now have new non slip, wood effect floors to ensure no learning is limited by the environment - there will be no cries of “don’t spill that on the floor”.
+Instead of a carpet area there are various textures of rugs which can be moved to different areas of the room, depending on what is happening.
+An archway leads to a world of imagination where anything is possible in the de-constructed role play area.
+The creative area has open access to cutting, sticking, and painting.
 Indoor water will work on different levels along with sand.
-Children will have access to a self-service dough area where they can make their own salt dough.
+Children will have access to resources which they can access indepdently.
 The core aim of the environment will be to create “limitless” play opportunities, within all the areas of play and learning you would expect to see in an early years setting.

-Bread: Through making their own dough and baking bread, children develop not only independence, but also develop the muscles in their arms, hands, and fingers that later feed into making writing easier and more comfortable.
+Funky Fingers and dough gym: Through daily dough gym and funky fingers work, children develop not only independence, but also develop the muscles in their arms, hands, and fingers that later feed into making writing easier and more comfortable.
 I’m sure you can all relate to that moment when your hand or wrist aches from writing.
-Children in our nursery will make fresh bread/soup (supervised) as part of their daily routine.
-They will do the kneading and the mixing at a specially adapted standing height station before popping it into the bread maker.
-This will develop the muscles from the shoulders to the finger ends that will help them develop an accurate and comfortable pencil grip.
+Children in our nursery start the day with dough gym: